iOS Developers Guide: Best iOS Development Language to Create iOS Apps

-Xcode is free to download, but it only runs on Mac computers.
-One of the most powerful features of Xcode is the ability to preview your apps through the system.
+Xcode is free to download, but it only runs on Mac computers, Apple platforms, and machines running on the iOS operating system.
+One of the most powerful modern language features of Xcode is the ability to preview your apps through the system.

 Currently, there are over a dozen iOS devices available, and each one takes up less than 20% of the overall market.

 This makes app development challenging because different devices have different screen sizes, resolutions and capabilities.

 An app that requires a retina screen resolution, camera, or phone capabilities won’t work with every device.